oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/introduction/introduction.md

 * Load local data files into your ADB instance.
 * Load JSON data into your ADB instance and then and analyze that data.
 * Link to data in public and private Object Storage buckets.
-* Query both the Data Warehouse and the Data Lake (Oracle Object Storage buckets) from within ADW.
 * Load and analyze the news from REST endpoints.
-* Query data from Multi-Cloud Data Lakes (OCI and AWS S3).
+* Query data from ADW and multi-cloud data lakes such OCI Object Storage buckets and Amazon S3 (Simple Storage Service).

 ### Prerequisites